xieyezi/website-2023/index.md

 I am now working for [Changan Auto](http://www.globalchangan.com/).
 I'm transitioning from Front-end Engineer to Front-end Architect, And My main focus right now is:

-- Upgrade the architecture of the old project (using the [monorepo](https://en.wikipedia.org/wiki/Monorepo).
+- Upgrade the architecture of the old project (using the [monorepo](https://en.wikipedia.org/wiki/Monorepo)).
+- Changan Auto micro-application framework development work.
 - Construction of infrastructure, including front-end development specifications, scaffolding, etc.
 - Responsible for technical training and Code Review of front-end developers.

 ### Posts

 In my free time, I write some posts in [Juejin](https://juejin.cn/user/4248168660738606/posts) to summarize and share.
-Luckily, I have received great feedback and my articles have reached [155k+](https://juejin.cn/user/4248168660738606/posts) views!
+Luckily, I have received great feedback and my articles have reached [199k+](https://juejin.cn/user/4248168660738606/posts) views!

 Here are some of my latest writings about Web.